aurae-runtime/aurae/docs/community/index.md

 The project name is pronounced like the English word "aura" and is named after a minor Greek/Roman mythological deity, whose name means "breeze".

-Aurae a [Nivenly Foundation](https://github.com/nivenly) project and agrees to abide by the Nivenly covenant.
+Aurae is a [Nivenly Foundation](https://github.com/nivenly) project and agrees to abide by the Nivenly covenant.

 # Getting Involved

-If you would like to get involved with Aurae development.
+If you would like to get involved with Aurae development:

 - Join our [discord](https://discord.gg/aTe2Rjg5rq).
 - Read the [Nivenly Covenant](https://nivenly.org/covenant) which calls out the code of conduct.